 6. Not having a clinically tested biomarker for pre-screening patients

-In the modern oncology landscape with its — justifiably! — heavy emphasis on personalized medicine, not using a clinically tested biomarker to pre-screen patients for likely study drug responders can easily hamstring Phase II and III trials.
+In the modern oncology landscape with its — justifiably! — heavy emphasis on personalized medicine, not using a clinically tested biomarker to pre-screen patients for likely study drug responders can easily hamstring Phase 2 and 3 trials.
 Targeted therapies need to be targeted at the appropriate patients and indications.

 Better Ways of Assessing Efficacy in Early Clinical Oncology Trials